byte5digital/laravel-passgenerator/docs/topics/README.md

 # Getting started
-Passgenerator is a Laravel7+ package that allows you to easily create passes compatible with Apple Wallet (former Passbook).
+Passgenerator is a Laravel package that allows you to easily create passes compatible with Apple Wallet (former Passbook).

 ## 👮 Requirements

-Only things needed are Laravel 7+ and to have the following extensions installed and enabled:
+* Laravel 7 or higher

+### PHP extensions
 * ext-json
 * ext-zip
 * ext-openssl